zoylendt/zoylendt.github.io/content/Reading/books.md

 - ...

+---

-> This page is heavily inspired and contains excerpts from ["this page"](https://jzhao.zyx/books) from the blog of quartz's developer.
+> This page is heavily inspired and contains excerpts from [this page](https://jzhao.zyx/books) on the quartz's developer's blog.
 >
 > Books and Audiobooks are mixed, where possible the english title is given (although most books were consumed in german).